PATHAKmridul17/Mridul-Portfolio/README.md

-# Mridul-Portfolio
+# Mridul Pathak Website
-This is my portfolio
+I am Mridul Pathak and this is personal portfolio that I made.
+Languages Used: HTML, CSS, Javascript
+Deployed using NETLIFY